 Registered Animal Medicines Advisors have an important and responsible role, contributing to animal health and, in the case of farm livestock, farm profitability.
 They are entitled to prescribe and/or supply certain veterinary medicines under the Veterinary Medicines Regulations, but to do so must act professionally including following the rules of the Regulations and of an associated Code of Practice.

-AMTRA RAMAs are subject to disciplinary processes where we have reports of alleged non-compliance with the rules, and if found in breach can have action ranging from a letter of guidance through to permanent removal from the register of RAMAs.
+AMTRA RAMAs are subject to disciplinary processes where we have reports of alleged non-compliance with the rules, and if found in breach can have action ranging from a letter of guidance through to permanent removal from the <Register of RAMAs (SQPs).

 AMTRA RAMAs work in a variety of work environments – in veterinary practices, in agricultural or equine businesses, in pet shops.
 They can deal with customers face-to-face or via the telephone or Internet, but the legal and professional obligations remain the same.

-There are about 7000 RAMAs on the AMTRA Register.
+There are between 6000 and 7000 RAMAs on the AMTRA Register.

 AMTRA provides a list of all the AMTRA RAMAs (SQPs) on the current year's Register, which is published by VMD together with a list of the approved SQP Retailers' Premises.

 A RAMA is entitled to prescribe and/or supply the categories of product that fall within the scope of the qualification they have obtained and the registration they hold – see table later.